GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

             --backend-service wsfcbackend \
             --address 10.128.0.20

-    The ILB will show only one instance group healthy at any given point in time.
-This is ok and by design.
+    By design, the internal load balancer will show only one instance group healthy at any time.

     ![ILB Created](https://storage.googleapis.com/gcp-community/tutorials/sql-server-ao-single-subnet/ILB-Image.png)

 ## Simulate failover

-To simulate failure, execute below SQL Query on the secondary node (to make it primary):
+To simulate failure, execute this SQL query on the secondary node to make it primary:

     osql -S node-2 -E -Q "ALTER AVAILABILITY GROUP [sql-ag] FAILOVER;"

-Other than this, you can also shutdown/reset primary node to trigger failure.

-You will observe that autoamtically ILB will also start pointing to this node automatically.
+The internal load balancer starts pointing to this node automatically.

+Another way to test the failover mechanism is to shut down or reset the primary node.

 ![ILB Updated](https://storage.googleapis.com/gcp-community/tutorials/sql-server-ao-single-subnet/ILB-Moved.png)

 ## Cleaning up

-The easiest way to avoid incurring charges to your Google Cloud account for the resources used in this tutorial is to delete the project that you created for the tutorial:
+The easiest way to avoid incurring charges to your Google Cloud account for the resources used in this tutorial is to delete the project that you created for the tutorial.

+You can delete a project with the following command, where `[PROJECT_ID]` is your Google Cloud project ID:

     gcloud projects delete [PROJECT_ID]

-`[PROJECT_ID]` is your Google Cloud project ID.

 ## What's next